Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Experiment Details for Section

 \section{Experiment Details for Section~\ref{sec:simulation}}

-We define a subpopulation of clients for our simulated experiment from case data at the Santa Clara Public Defender Office according to the following process.
-First, we restrict our population to clients with recorded court dates between January 1st, 2010 and November 15th, 2021.
+We define a subpopulation of clients for our simulation from case data at the Santa Clara Public Defender Office according to the following process.
+First, we restrict our population to clients with recorded court dates between January 1, 2010 and November 15, 2021, who live within 20 miles of the courthouse.
 Next, we limit our population to individuals who have stated that their race is white, or that their ethnicity is Vietnamese, or those who have stated that Vietnamese is their preferred language.
 We limit to these demographic groups to reflect the motivating example from Section~\ref{sec:motivation}.
 Finally, for consistency across case types and differences between court proceedings, we select only the first post-arraignment appearance for all individuals.

-Next, we calculate a feature set $x$ for each case describing: (1) whether the client identifies as Vietnamese; (2) whether the case is a felony; (3) whether the client identifies as male; (4) the client's age; (5) the natural log of the distance, in miles, between the client's home address and the courthouse, minus the natural log of the maximum allowed distance of 20 miles (so that all distance attributes are negative, with values of higher magnitude being closer to the courthouse); (6) the number of known failures to appear in the past two years; and (7) the inverse number of required court appearances in the past two years.
+Next, we calculate a feature set $x$ for each case describing: (1) whether the client identifies as Vietnamese; (2) whether the case is a felony; (3) whether the client identifies as male; (4) the client's age; (5) the natural log of the distance, in miles, between the client's home address and the courthouse (we normalize distance by dividing by 20 miles---the maximum allowable distance---so that the normalized distance is negative, with values of higher magnitude being closer to the courthouse); (6) the number of known failures to appear in the past two years; and (7) the inverse number of required court appearances in the past two years.
 We further restrict the population to only cases which have complete information on all the above attributes.
 The above process results in 12,646 example cases for use in our simulation.

-With this information, we model the likelihood a client will appear in court with a logistic regression trained on the above population using the stated feature set.
+With this information, we model the likelihood a client will appear in court with a logistic regression trained on the above historical population using the stated feature set, with $\beta$ representing the vector of coefficients corresponding to each feature.
 Specifically, we have: